christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The nature of the residual stream allows for continuous updating of information.
-This is particularly relevant for ToM scenarios, where belief states may need to be updated as new information is processed.
-Features like 10427 (related to capabilities and possibilities) and 11271 (about inquiries or questions) being in the residual stream suggests that the model can dynamically adjust its representation of characters' belief states throughout the processing of the input.
+The residual stream's nature allows for continuous updating of information, which is especially important in ToM scenarios, where belief states need to update as new information comes in.
+Features like 10427 (related to "capabilities and possibilities") and 11271 (focused on "inquiries or questions") being present in the residual stream suggest the model can dynamically adjust its representation of characters' belief states as it processes input.

-The presence of ToM-related features in the residual stream suggests that Gemma-2-2B's approach to ToM is highly integrated, distributed, and dynamic.
+The fact that ToM-related features show up in the residual stream points to Gemma-2-2B's approach to ToM as being highly integrated, distributed across layers, and dynamic.
+The model’s ability to update belief states on the fly is a key part of how it handles ToM tasks.

 <br>